valsorym/nvim-ide/README.md

 fc-cache -fv
 ```

-**⚠️ IMPORTANT**: Set one of the Nerd Font Mono fonts as your terminal's default font for proper icon display.
+**⚠️ IMPORTANT**: Set one of the Nerd Font Mono as the default font in your terminal for proper icon display.

-### 3. Install NeoVim from Source
+### 3. Installing NeoVim from Source

 ```bash
 # Create temporary directory and clone repository